zpeng2/zpeng2.github.io/_news/pubs24.md

 date: 2024-10-15
 inline: false
 related_posts: false
-related_publications: P2024a, P2024b
+related_publications: true
 ---

 In the JCP paper, a macrotransport theory for active particles in periodic geometries is developed.
-In the JFM paper, this theory is applied to study the rotational dispersion of nonspherical particles in linear flows.
+In the JFM paper, this theory is applied to study the rotational dispersion of nonspherical particles in linear flows {% cite P2024a P2024b %}.